Let me start with a hard question: “Are you a real real estate investor or a fake?”

 That’s it — it’s that simple.
 You cannot invest in real estate with no money down.
 It is impossible; in fact, it is antithetical (big word) to the definition of “investment.”

 Need a little motivational push?
 Consider the words of veteran wholesaler and coach, Tom Krol in Getting Your First Deal Done + Scaling Up To 5+ Deals Per Month:

 I really want to encourage everybody…that when you are having things come up against you, you’ve got to make it happen.
 It’s right at that moment when you’re so close.
 You’ve got to double down.
 You gotta punch the gas and not pump the brake…

 2. You’re Not Putting In The Time

 This second failure is so similar to the first that I almost left it off my list.
 But there are subtle differences between the two that add up fast.

-Putting in the time doesn’t mean you physically “being there” doing busy work.
-Putting in the time means you purposefully cutting out the crap in your life that is between you and your goals…
+Putting in the time doesn’t mean physically “being there” doing busy work.
+Putting in the time means you purposefully cut out the crap in your life between you and your goals…

 … so you have so much ample focus time that there’s no way you won’t succeed.